robotical/OpenWRT-HubPlusConfig/README.md

    root password).
 In Windows, you can use PuTTY to ssh.
 5. **Set a root password**, this can be done like so: `passwd root -d "martyrocks"`.
 6. `cd` to the SD card, which is mounted at `/mnt/sda1`
+6. `cd` to main directory, which is at `/mnt/sda1/master` or `/mnt/sda1/<version>` for a release.
-7. Run the web install script: `./install-web.sh`
+7. Run the web install scripts: `./install.sh`.
+This will overwrite the router's wifi config, asking for a `Y` confirmation before committing.
-8. This should complete without any intervention needed.
-Go back to http://192.168.8.1 and check that
+8. Go back to http://192.168.8.1 and check that
    * The page now shows the command hub homepage
    * The link to ScratchX works and loads the extension properly
-9. Now run `./install-wifi.sh`.
-This will overwrite the router's wifi config, asking for a `Y` confirmation before committing.
-10. The new SSIDs and WiFi passwords are set.
+9. The new SSIDs and WiFi passwords are set.
-11. Reboot the router and check that http://192.168.8.1 comes back up, that the SSIDs are now `martyHubPlus-5G` and `martyHubPlus-2G` and the WiFi password `martyrocks` works.
+10. Reboot the router and check that http://192.168.8.1 comes back up, that the SSIDs are now `martyHubPlus-5G` and `martyHubPlus-2G` and the WiFi password `martyrocks` works.
-12. Fin!
+11. Fin!

 Using your Hub
 --------------

-You can use the hub in an **air gapped** manner, meaning it is not connected to the Internet and just presents a WiFi network.
+You should usually use the hub in an **air gapped** manner, meaning it is not connected to the Internet and just presents a WiFi network.

 Alternatively, you can **connect the Hub to the internet** using an Ethernet cable into the **WAN** port